K-Everette123/Monster-Fight-Simulation/README.md

 * Download and install Python 3.4.4 for whichever OS you have.
 * Download the Monster-Fight-Simulation repository.
 * Un-zip the file.
+* Run Monster-Fight-Simulation.py
+* Follow the on screen instructions to play through the simulation.

 ##Author